appleboy/ssh-action/README.md

 See the [issue comment](https://github.com/appleboy/ssh-action/issues/31#issuecomment-1006565847) about interactive vs non interactive shell.
 Thanks @kocyigityunus for the solution.

-Basically, if you are running a command in a non interactive shell, like ssh-action, on many linux distros,
+If you are running a command in a non-interactive shell, like ssh-action, on many Linux distros,

 `/etc/bash.bashrc` file has a specific command that returns only, so some of the files didn't run and some specific commands doesn't add to path,